jajaio/alphaquest/devlog.md

 I think I'm gonna add a boss fight soon, since the game doesn't have much of a point yet.
 Adding Ascii battle animations to give more of a charm off.

+# February 9th, 2016
+More ideas keep flooding my mind...
+I thought I was nearly done but I see so much more I can add to make it better.
+I decided to put the project in beta because I had just planned on just adding a boss fight, but after all this feedback I feel like much more needs to be added.
+We'll see the direction this goes in.